The Most Secure Messaging Apps for iPhones and Androids

 Whether you have an iPhone or Android, these secure messaging apps will make your digital privacy their top priority.

 Not all messaging apps are created equal.
 While some take extra steps to protect your messages, others could leave your data vulnerable to hackers.
 Before you hit the “Send” button, read up on why secure messaging apps are safer than SMS messaging, how the apps work, and which apps are the best to use for iPhones and Androids.
-These mistakes could make your phone an easy target for hackers, too.

 How secure is SMS texting?